tisu19021997/mcq-rag/README.md

 2. I want to understand deeply each part in a RAG system (how many parts a simple RAG have, how to indexing, get embeddings, retrieve context, etc.).

 ### How to limit files to retrieve for each question?
 * Because there are ~600 files/diseases and if there are 100 questions to answer then I'd have to do `semantic_search` for like 60000 times.
-God, I only had Colab's free T4s (my Mac chips suck at working with LLM, `mps` is fully supported yet).
+God, I only had Colab's free T4s (my Mac chip sucks at working with LLM, `mps` is not fully supported yet).
-* So I used the `question` for each answer, I compared its similarity with ~600 file/disease **names** (not the content of the file!).
+* Instead, I used the `question` for each answer, I compared its similarity with ~600 file/disease **names** (not the content of the file!).
     * More specific, I used `ROUGE-l` to measure their similarity.
-It's like matching each word in the `question` with words in the `disease_name`.
+It's like matching words in the `question` with words in the `disease_name`.
-    * **Even more improvement**: I also used the `choices` to compare in case the question doesn't contain enough information.
+    * **Even more improvement**: I also used the `choices` to compare, in case the question doesn't contain enough information.
-* Then, I only takes `top-2` files as context for each question.
-And for each file/disease, I search for `top-3` most related chunk of texts.
+* Then, I takes `top-2` files as context for each question.
+And for each file, I search for `top-3` most related chunk of texts.

 ### How to force the LLM to output binary string?